| 1 | India’s most common snake |

-Checkered keelbacks are an aggressive and confident snake.
+Checkered keelbacks are aggressive and confident, with little fear of human beings.
 They slither quickly, swim quickly, and acquire their prey using grappling and sheer determination.
-Checkered keelbacks are usually classified as non-venomous.
-It’s believed that there’s a slight venom secreted in their saliva, as bites often itch and swell slightly, but no humans have ever been killed.
-That said, checkered keelbacks won’t hesitate to bite defensively.
+They’re usually classified as non-venomous, but it’s believed that they secrete a weak venom in their saliva.
+No human has ever come close to death, but bites often itch and swell slightly.

 Some water snakes are small, humble creatures which peacefully eat small fish.
 Not the checkered keelback.
 This is an aggressive species which defends its lake or rice paddy with a passion.
-They don’t hesitate to bite people, and picking one up is a terrible idea.
-Checkered keelbacks have multiple rounded teeth, which are designed for gripping slippery fish, but can easily cause a bleeding gash.
+Checkered keelbacks don’t hesitate to bite people, and picking one up is a terrible idea.
+They have multiple rounded teeth, which are designed for gripping slippery fish, but can easily cause a bleeding gash.

 The checkered keelback is a snake of a thousand skills, a serious venom being the only one lacking.
 The first is a bizarre ability to jump.
-By a sudden application of pressure in various points of its body, checkered keelbacks can propel themselves off the ground while thrashing in mid-air.
-Eastern brown snakes also possess this ability.
+Using a sudden application of pressure to various points of its body, the checkered keelback can propel itself off the ground while thrashing in mid-air.
+The eastern brown snake of Australia also possesses this ability.

 The checkered keelback’s diet consists of a healthy mixture of amphibians and fish.
-Many species are confirmed in their diet, such as Asian common toads, common skittering frogs, Indian bullfrogs, and marbled balloon frogs.
-Checkered keelbacks are neither constrictors nor ambushing sit-and-wait predators.
+Many species are confirmed in its diet, such as Asian common toads, common skittering frogs, Indian bullfrogs, and marbled balloon frogs.
+Checkered keelbacks are neither constrictors nor sit-and-wait ambush predators.
 They’re active foragers, which prowl energetically around their lakes, which they know every corner of.

-When they find a frog, they’ll simple grab it and attempt to swallow, by laboriously rearranging the slippery amphibian.
-Despite lacking hands, checkered keelbacks are experts at manipulating objects using their coils alone.
+When they locate a frog, they’ll simply grab it and attempt to swallow, by laboriously rearranging the slippery amphibian inside their coils.
+Despite lacking hands, checkered keelbacks are experts at manipulating objects using their serpentine bodies alone.

 Checkered keelbacks are extremely cunning hunters.
 In India, rice paddies are often drained from one field to the next, through canals which allow proper distribution of water.
 Congested backups occasionally form with huge gatherings of fish, and checkered keelbacks have been observed to head for these greedily.